Discover more from educated guesses

 7. The State of Black Literature?

-Suggested Reading: Counternarratives by John Keene, Slumberland by Paul Beatty, Sing Unburied Sing,by Jesmyn Ward, The Underground Railroad by Paul Beatty, Mumbo Jumbo by Ishmael Reed, Sula by Toni Morrison, The Wig by Charles Wright, Reflex & Bone Structure, by Clarence Major
+Suggested Reading: Counternarratives by John Keene, Slumberland by Paul Beatty, Sing Unburied Sing,by Jesmyn Ward, The Underground Railroad by Colson Whitehead, Mumbo Jumbo by Ishmael Reed, Sula by Toni Morrison, The Wig by Charles Wright, Reflex & Bone Structure, by Clarence Major

 AKA The Futurity of the Afroed.
 Suggested Reading: The Einstein Intersection,‘Aye and Gomorrah’, Nova, Babel II, Nova, Time Considered A Helix of Semi-Precious Stones, and The Star Pit by Samuel Delany.
 Wildseed, ‘’Bloodchild’’, and Clay’s Ark by Octavia Butler.

 Altered Spaydes -- Fables of Race Mutation and Harlem.
 An excerpt will be published soon in the journal, Hotel.